teamyappl/teamyappl/_posts/2016-08-31-Influxdb-Grafana.md

 In the project repository there is a folder called scripts.
 Inside it there are 4 shell scripts that continuously send requests to the REST interface and inputs fake CPU stats.
 Open up 4 terminals and start every single script.

 ### Configuring Grafana to show the graphs

 Head over to the Grafana interface again.
 It is time to create a dashboard.
-On the left side you should be able to see a little green box, if you hover over that you should be able to see an option called Add Panel.
+On the left side you should be able to see a little green box, if you hover over it and click that you should be able to see an option called Add Panel.
 Click on it and choose Graph.
 Click on the Panel Title and you should be able to see a Edit option.

 ![](../img/posts/influxdb-grafana/grafanaCreateGraph.png)